IntelegixLabs/HiFi/README.md

 <strong> 1.
 Providing stock analytics data, news feeds, and event information. </strong>

 Gather stock fundamental details like about the company, <strong>quarter results, profit and loss, balance sheets cash flow  ratios, shareholding patterns, news</strong> about the company, and events. <strong>Using GenAI LLMs to make informed decisions.
 Peer-to-peer stock comparison</strong> related to the same category.

 <strong> 2.
 Generating buy-sell decisions based on Market sentiments.</strong>

-  User-defined questions to <strong>identify risk management based on input</strong>, leveraging <strong>LLMs</strong> based on the above company data  and user data to understand the current situation and predict the <strong>future price of the stock, and show whether the user should  buy, neutral, or sell the stock from user portfolio to minimize maximize the risk.</strong>
+<strong>Identify risk management based on input</strong>, leveraging <strong>LLMs</strong> understanding current situation and predict future price of the stock and show whether <strong>user should  buy, hold, or sell the stock from user portfolio to minimize the risk</strong>.

+<strong> 3.
+Blockchain enabled security for premium customers.</strong>

+Users can opt for premium plans to secure their data by using <strong>blockchain technology under the hood to make it decentralized and safeguard their information</strong>.

 # Features

 - Provide stock analytics data, news feeds, and event information.
-- Generating buy-sell decisions based on Market sentiments.
+- <strong>Generating buy-sell decisions</strong> based on Market sentiments.
-- Generating buy-sell signals for intraday trades, and equity investments.
+- <strong>Generating buy-sell signals</strong> for intraday trades, and equity investments.
-- LLMs to minimize risk and maximize profit.
+- <strong>LLMs to minimize risk and maximize profit</strong>.
-- Kill switch option for intraday & F&O.
+- <strong>Kill switch option</strong> for intraday & F&O.
 - Portfolio Dashboard.
-- Option to automate trade from the wallet.
+- Option to <strong>automate trade</strong> from the wallet.
 - Connect with a broker.

 # Advance Features